 - Waterfowl: Limited to two wetland development areas.

 Least Interior Tern: Can be viewed during summer months nesting and foraging on the South Canadian River.

 Management efforts focus on producing native cover plants and wildlife foods such as ragweed and sunflower, although some small agricultural food plots are planted annually.
 Wildlife watering facilities have been installed, including windmills, water guzzlers, and small ponds.
 Cattle grazing is used to increase quail food abundance and improve brood habitat.
 Vehicle access is limited with few interior roads open to the public.

-Nine designated primitive camping areas are located on the area.
+Six designated primitive camping areas are located in the area.
 Both lodging and restaurants are available 17 miles north in Arnett and 22 miles south in Cheyenne.

 Fishing opportunities exist at Lake Lloyd Vincent 30 miles northwest and Black Kettle Lake 15 miles south.
 There are no fishing opportunities at Packsaddle WMA

 All shotgun hunting is restricted to federally approved nontoxic shot on designated WDU portions.